MoldyMacaroniX/thumbnail.live/_src/support/thumbnail.md

 ## Clear saved inputs

 You can clear your saved inputs by clearing the localStorage on our website via your browser.
+This is usually done by clearing your cookies.